ariestiyansyah/blinktech/README.md

 ## Running localhost

-Please comment the line 147 and 150 on blink_web/settings.template.py if you need to run on localhost because it use email verification. localhost can't send email from local.
+Please comment the line 147 and 150 in `blink_web/settings.template.py` if you need to run on localhost because it use email verification. localhost can't send email from local.